btf-org/flank/README.md

 On the CLI, you'd run `python myscript.py`.
 Flank is a dedicated app for doing the same thing.

-Why use a dedicated app to do this simple thing?
+Why use a dedicated app, with the associated overhead, to do this simple thing?
 Some examples:

 * Share access with a teammate and unblock yourself
 * Run a script away from your desk